Edit the dashboard

 Views

-Screenshot of a populated Overview dashboard Screenshot of a populated Overview dashboard with many devices.
+Screenshot of a populated Overview dashboard in masonry view Screenshot of a populated Overview dashboard in masonry view layout.

 In the sidebar on the left, you see the names of different dashboards.
-Home Assistant comes with multiple dashboards out of the box.
+Home Assistant comes with different dashboard types out of the box.

 • Overview